nodemcu/nodemcu-firmware/docs/modules/pwm2.md

 ESP's TIMER1 FRC1 is operating at fixed, own frequency of 5MHz.
 Therefore the precision of individual interrupt is 200ns.
 But OS interrupt handler itself has internal overhead, which for auto-loaded interrupts is about 80CPUTicks.
 With PWM2 own interrupt handler overhead of 162CPUTicks + 12CPUTicks per used pin, one can expect effective interrupt frequency from 242kHz for 1pin to 175kHz for 12 pins using CPU80MHz.
 Using CPU160MHz these figures almost double but not exactly.

 Because TIMER1 frequency is 1/16 of CPU frequency, frequency precision is lost when converting from CPU to TIMER ticks.
-One can inspect exact values via [pwm.print_setup()](#print_setup).
+One can inspect exact values via [pwm.get_timer_data()](#get_timer_data).
 Value of `interruptTimerCPUTicks` represents desired interrupt period in CPUTicks.
 And `interruptTimerTicks` represents actually used interrupt period as TIMER1 ticks (1/16 of CPU).

 ## Working with multiple frequencies